Menu

 Thyroid antibody tests TpoAB and TgAB can also be very important.
 These tests tell you whether your hypothyroidism is autoimmune (which it is for around 90% of us) and often, lowering and keeping these antibodies as low as possible can help with thyroid symptoms and management of hypothyroidism too.

 If your doctor won’t order the full thyroid panel, do know that it is relatively inexpensive and simple to order these tests yourself.
-UK thyroid patients can order from here and a worldwide link can be seen here.
+UK thyroid patients can order from here and a US link can be seen here.

 Stomach Acid